techpines/express.io/docs/faq.md

 ## FAQ

-### Why did you write this?
+### Why did I write this?

-After running through the agony of starting express, http, https, and socket.io servers from scratch a few dozen times, I decided that there had to be a better way to combine all of these technologies together in a non-stupid manner.
+After running through the agony of starting express, http, https, and socket.io servers from scratch a few dozen times, I decided that there had to be a better way to combine all of these powerful technologies together in a non-stupid manner.

-So, I set off to write a simple micro-framework to put everything together into one elegant and high performance library.
+So, I set off to write a simple micro-framework to put everything together into one simple, elegant and high performance library.

-__Express.io__ is also a "response" to all of the other "realtime" frameworks out there that tend to:

-* Not be ready for production.
-* Try to deliver everything, including the kitchen sink.
-* Have poorly written examples, that often times don't work.
-* Have serious architectural issues baked right into them.
-* Have small user bases that make them a bad choice to get help with.
-* Have so many decisions made for you, that you feel like you are working with Rails (and yes that's a bad thing, go fuck yourself DHH!)

 ### Do all of the examples work?